27 Sep 2024

 Send your MP an email thanking them for their time and reiterating what they committed to.
 Include the MP briefing and the photo you took.

-- Post your photo on social media using the hashtag #CommonGrounds and tagging @friends_earth
+• Post your photo on social media and tag @friends_earth

 If this is your first meeting with your MP, then think of it as not as a one-off but as the start of a relationship.
 Discuss as a group what your next steps are.